SophieAu/imperial-splendour-site/data/content/posts/2024-03-17-imperial-splendour-rise-of-the-republic-v1-2-1-release-blog.md

 There was no preview this week because we prepared a bugfix patch for you!
 Our beta testing is running well and we already have some results.
 Most important we could identify the source of random campaign crashes.

+So with the Patch, the random campaign crashes will be fixed.
+Also, some time ago we noticed a critical error in the naval script that disables and then re-enables the late ships throughout the campaign.
+We corrected this issue some time ago unofficially with a hotfix available on our Discord server, and after some testing now it's here.

+This script will disable the "late ships" of your faction on turn 2 (please always pass the first turn with no interactions!) and will re-enable them on the late part of your campaign, around the year 1793.
+We've moved the date up a bit as we've heard several reports on the time not being enough to fully exploit the early ships, and, with several building upgrades and technologies required too, we understand this.
+So at turn 50 you should lose your old early ships and gain new, late ones.

+Please remember that the change does not suit every faction the same and, for a few factions, it hinders your navy's size and capabilities (as historically depicted).
+We encourage you to try every nation out and see what fits your game style the best!
+And if that certain faction you love happens to lose naval capabilities at the end-game, remember that all factions have a unique technology providing with very-late, very-powerful ships, some, in the case of Sweden for example, never placed under construction but which plans remain to this day.
+Use them wisely.

 <center>

 ### [Download RotR 1.2.1 here](https://imperialsplendour.com/download) (at the bottom of the page).